 Advent reminds us of the extravagant lengths God has gone to rescue us and restore our world.

 As Christmas approaches, we remember Israel’s hope for the coming Messiah—to save, forgive and restore.
-Today, many church communities light candles and read Scriptures aloud on Sunday mornings: “The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.”
+All over the world, church communities light candles and read Scriptures virtually on Sunday mornings: “The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.”
 (Isaiah 9:1)

 Advent calls for us to remove the distractions and get into God’s presence to face the reality of our lives and world, no matter how ugly.
 The Spirit whispers for us to pour out our hurt, confusion, resentment, anger, fear and anxiety.
 (1 Peter 5:7) God searches our depths, turning our faces toward eternal light.
 (Psalm 139:23-24) And we realize how desperately the world needs Emmanuel.